Andrea Pirlo's Juventus project examined and what went wrong for Maurizio Sarri

 "I need to explain to these lads what Juventus really means," Pirlo said.
 "Anyone who plays against us will want to win even more and we must prove ourselves every time."

 Perhaps most interestingly, Pirlo's journey could go either way.
-He could follow in Zidane's footsteps and clinch a much-awaited Champions League title as the first step of a successful career in management, or he could mirror his friend Filippo Inzaghi's stay at AC Milan - sacked within six months, shunned and ridiculed by his own players.
+He could follow in Zidane's footsteps and clinch a much-awaited Champions League title as the first step of a successful career in management, or he could mirror his friend Filippo Inzaghi's stay at AC Milan - sacked after a year in charge, shunned and ridiculed by his own players.

 Do not be deceived, though, this is a high-stake gamble from Juventus, even a bolder one than last year's.
 Sarri's appointment was incredibly brave as it signalled the club's break in tradition in favour of a more modern style of play, but it put a coach so shy in silverware into a dugout so trophy-oriented.
 It didn't work.